SAP-samples/teched2023-AD264/exercises/ex1/README.md

 <details>
 <summary>This is why:</summary>

 For each CDS projection, an SQL view is created that captures the queries from the projections.
+This is why you see a lot more `CREATE VIEW ` statements.

 </details>

 ## Summary

 You've now created a basic version of the Incidents Management Application.
 Still it's very powerful as it:

 - Exposes **rich API's** and OData metadata.
 You will see OData clients like SAP Fiori Elements UI soon.
-- Deploys to a **database out-of-the-box**.
+- Deploys to a **database out-of-the-box**, incl. data files.
 - Let's you stay **focused on the domain model** without the need to write imperative code for simple CRUD requests.
-- Keeps boilerplate **files to the minimum**.
-Just count the actual files in the project.
+- Keeps **boilerplate files to the minimum**.
+Just count the few files in the project.

 Now continue to [exercise 2](../ex2/README.md), where you will extend the application with remote capabilities.